hananshafi/vits-for-small-scale-datasets/README.md

 <hr>

 ## Contact
-Should you have any question, please create an issue in this repository or contact at hanan.ghani@mbzuai.ac.ae
+Should you have any questions, please create an issue in this repository or contact at hanan.ghani@mbzuai.ac.ae
 <hr>

 ## References